About the course

 Statement of purpose/personal statement:

 Your statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, previous language study (including any non-Middle Eastern languages) and the specific areas that interest you and/or you intend to specialise in.
-The overall page count should include any bibliography.
+The overall word count should include any bibliography.

 This will be assessed for: